tritter/homebridge-brewer/README.md

 [Homebridge](https://github.com/nfarina/homebridge) plugin for brewing coffee with your Nespresso machines using [HomeKit](https://www.apple.com/ios/home/) accessories.

 ## Installation
 Make sure your system matches the prerequisites.
+Also when using a weaker Bluetooth Homekit-Server (especially a Raspberry Pi), make sure its *close to the machine* before taking it furhter away.
+The Nespresso machines require a strong connection otherwise you will see random disconnects before the brew even started.
+Whenever it works you can try to move the Homekit-Server further away.

 [Noble](https://github.com/noble/noble) is BLE central module library for [Node.js](https://nodejs.org/) used to communicate with the coffee machines.